Duluth School Board Wasn’t Told Of Asst. Superintendent’s Criminal History When Hired

 “I really want to urge the administration and leadership to push so that we can start having these conversations sooner, recognizing that you know that you have a board of people who look through these and who are really looking for answers,” Board Member Sally Trnka said at the meeting.

-The contract was ultimately approved that day over internal candidates.
-Gina Kleive, principal of Ordean East Middle School, and Jennifer Larva, principal of Lowel Elementary.
+The contract was ultimately approved that day over internal candidates Gina Kleive, principal of Ordean East Middle School, and Jennifer Larva, principal of Lowell Elementary.

-But what the board was not informed about at the time in that 2018 June meeting — and what Supt.
-Gronseth and some of his administration knew — was the criminal history of Horton involving three DWIs all in Minnesota with the most recent conviction just months before behind hired that includes current jail time.
+But what the full board was not informed about at the time in that 2018 June meeting — and what Supt.
+Gronseth and some of his administration knew — was the criminal history of Horton involving two DWIs in Minnesota, with the most recent conviction just months before behind hired.
+Horton also has a third drinking and driving case from 2009 that had a charge reduced to careless driving.

 The board found out about the criminal record in early 2019 when an anonymous packet was delivered to them, all principals and district leadership with court documents about the DWIs.